How exactly do you say be quiet in Italian?

 Facciamo una piccola pausa!

-We then have silenzio, which is a masculine noun (il silenzio) that means silence.
-When you tell somebody to be quiet in Italian, you’re telling them to make silence.
+Then we have silenzio, which is a masculine noun (il silenzio) meaning silence.
+When you tell someone to be quiet in Italian, you’re telling them to make silence.

-Now, what do you have to say to say be quiet in Italian to groups of people?
+What do you have to say to tell a group of people to be quiet in Italian?
 You will need to conjugate the verb fare in the second person plural.
 Let’s see what this form is in the next paragraph.

 Plural: Fate silenzio!

-Fate silenzio! is how you translate be quiet in Italian when you are addressing more than one person.
+Fate silenzio! is how you translate be quiet in Italian when you are speaking to more than one person.